Ambrose Bierce and The Fall of the Republic

 Bierce's short stories dealt not only with actual episodes of his years in the Union army, but also portrayed supernatural, macabre, and surreal situations which would retain their appeal in later centuries.
 Likewise, Edward Bellamy's Looking Backward has been categorized as a prototype of science fiction.
 In the climactic final chapter, Bellamy's narrator, Julian West, awakens (as he believes) from his dream / vision of the year 2000 to find himself in the familiar Boston of his own day--but with a radically different perspective on the social and economic inequities which had been systematically eliminated from the society of the future.
 "I have been in Golgotha," he attempts to explain to his fiancé and her mortified family, "I have seen Humanity hanging on a cross! ".

-Lewis Hine (1874-1940) documented the pervasive exploitation of chidren in the mills, mines, and sweatshops of his era.
+Photographer Lewis Hine (1874-1940) documented the pervasive exploitation of children in the mills, mines, and sweatshops of his era.
 Not until 1938 would this practice be abolished by the Fair Labor Standards Act.
 An earlier attempt to regulate child labor through Congressional power to control interstate commerce was rendered unconstitutional by the U.S. Supreme Court in 1918.

 Americans of the 1880's became aware of the social inequities between the lives of rich and poor, if not always between black and white. or between men and women.
 By 1886 the republic was in the midst of the Great Upheaval--a series of 1,400 strikes that paralyzed the railroads and thousands of businesses.
 It was within this turbulent atmosphere that the Massachusetts lawyer-turned-newspaperman Edward Bellamy envisioned a better world--no longer a Gilded Age, but a utopian Golden Age.
 Born into a family of Baptist ministers, Bellamy's notes on the writing of his novel suggested that many Americans viewed the social inequities of their age with reactions foreshadowing revolutions of the twentieth century.
 "Not only are the toilers of the world engaged in something like a world-wide insurrection," wrote Bellamy in the postscript to Looking Back, "but true and humane men and women, of every degree, are in a mood of exasperation, verging on absolute revolt, against social conditions that reduce life to a brutal struggle for existence, mock every dictate of ethics and religion, and render wellnigh futile the efforts of philanthropy."